John Cougar, John Deere, John 3:16: Chart performance

 "John Cougar, John Deere, John 3:16" debuted at number 47 on the US Hot Country Songs chart, on the week before its official release, and reached its peak at number 24 the following week.
 The song also debuted on the US Country Airplay chart at number 26, and at number seven on the Country Digital Songs chart selling 36,000 copies.
 The song peaked at number two on the US Hot Country Songs chart on the week of September 19, 2015, and number two on the US Country Airplay chart a week later.
-The song also reached its peak at number 40 on the US Billboard Hot 100 on the week of October 10, 2015.
-This is Keith's eighteenth top 40 hit on the US Billboard Hot 100.
+The song also reached its peak at number 40 on the US Billboard Hot 100 on the week of October 10, 2015, becoming Urban's eighteenth top 40 hit on that chart.
 As of February 2016, the song has sold 663,000 copies in the US.
-On February 24, 2017, the single was certified platinum by the Recording Industry Association of America (RIAA) for combined sales and streaming data of over a million units in the United States.
+On October 30, 2024, the single was certified 2× platinum by the Recording Industry Association of America (RIAA) for combined sales and streaming data of over two million units in the United States.